vitaly-t/subcount/README.md

     });
 </script>
 ```

-This will work in all browsers, including ones as old as IE9.

 And when using it directly in TypeScript, you can compile and bundle it any way you want.